LGBTQ rights in Peru: History

-Pre-Columbian Era
+Pre-Columbian era

 In pre-Columbian times, different ethnic groups existed in Ancient Peru.
 Gender studies carried out for this period are scarce, and very little is known about pre-Columbian homosexual practices.

 Moche culture

-In the Moche culture, developed in northern Peru between 300 BC.
-C. and the 700s AD.
-C., homosexuality would have been perceived normally, as attested by its ceramics.
-It is important to note that 40% of the ceramics (locally called "huacos") represent homosexual relationships.
-Later, with the arrival of the Spanish conquistadors, many of these "huacos" were destroyed for being considered immoral, a practice that continued until the 20th century, this time by researchers and archaeologists, in an attempt to censor and maintain an idealized vision of ancient Perú.
+In the Moche culture, which developed in northern Peru between 300 BCE and the 700s CE, homosexuality was regarded as normal, as attested by its ceramics (locally called huacos), 40% of which depict homosexual relationships.
+Later, with the arrival of the Spanish conquistadors, many of these huacos were destroyed as they were considered immoral.

 Inca Empire

-According to the chronicler Pedro Cieza de León in Crónica del Perú, unlike the rest of the Inca Empire, the practice of homosexuality was tolerated in the north (Chinchaysuyo) and even considered an act of worship, with a male brothel existing that attended to the needs of the troop.
+According to the chronicler Pedro Cieza de León in Crónica del Perú, unlike in the rest of the Inca Empire, homosexuality was tolerated in the north (Chinchaysuyo) and even considered an act of worship; male brothels served the troops.
 These sexual servants were known as pampayruna.

 Each temple or main shrine has a man, two or more depending on the idol, who are dressed as women, and with these, almost by way of sanctity and religion, the lords and principals have their carnal council.